mlml/autovot/README.md

 		* **Note:** This data contains short utterances with one VOT window per file.
 Future versions will contain examples with longer files and more instances of VOT per file.
 	* `experiments/` is currently empty and will be used to store file lists, feature files, and classifers generated in the tutorial.
 * **Example classifiers:** `examples/models/` contains three pre-trained classifiers that the user may use if they do not wish to provide their own training data.
 All example classifiers were used in Sonderegger&Keshet(2012) (above) and correspond to the Big Brother and Big Brother and Paterson/Goldrick Words datasets:
 	* *Big Brother:* `bb_jasa.classifier`'s are trained on conversational British speech.
-Word-initial voiced (.neg) and voiceless (.pos) were included in training.
+Word-initial voiceless stops were included in training.
 This classifier is best to use if working with *conversational speech*
 	* *Paterson/Goldrick Words:* `nattalia_jasa.classifier` is trained on single-word productions from lab speech: L1 American English and L2 English/L1 Portuguese bilinguals.
 Word-initial voiceless stops were included in training.
 This classifier is best to use if working with *lab speech.*
 	* **Note:** For best performance the authors recommend hand-labeling a small subset of VOTs (~100 tokens) from your own data and training new classifiers (see information on training below).